Optimism springs eternal in Cisco shares ahead of results

 The score is derived by averaging seven measures of sentiment in each stock, which includes the put-and-call open interest and put-and-call volume over the past week.

-Other tech giants, such as Microsoft Corp (MSFT.O) and Apple Inc (AAPL.O), have hit 52-week highs as market sentiment has improved.
+Other tech giants, such as Microsoft Corp and Apple Inc, have hit 52-week highs as market sentiment has improved.

 Goldman Sachs Group's derivative strategists recommended that investors consider Cisco calls "to benefit from strong underlying fundamentals this quarter," they said in a report on Wednesday.